This article originally appeared on Livestrong.com.

 Derived from daisy-like flowers, chamomile tea is also a popular remedy for treating upset stomach.
 Known in Germany as “capable of anything,” chamomile tea has been shown to reduce muscle spasms, help treat digestion and ease flatulence and heartburn.

-7. Headaches — Feverfew, Ginger, Chamomile
+7. Tea for Headaches — Feverfew, Ginger, Chamomile

 If you are looking for a natural remedy for headaches, several herbs can help.
 Ginger, chamomile and feverfew teas have been shown to reduce tension headaches and ease migraines.
 Used medicinally in the West for at least 2,000 years, ginger tea provides anti-inflammatory benefits that can block swelling in the brain.
 Ginger may also reduce nausea or vomiting, which can sometimes accompany a migraine.

 The “cure-all tea” chamomile has compounds that can ease pain and relax you.
 An herb native to Europe and Asia where it has long been used for headaches, the feverfew plant looks very similar to a daisy.
 Since it tastes very bitter, adding milk or a little sugar can help.
 Several active compounds in feverfew tea provide a sedative, anti-inflammatory effect that is commonly used to reduce minor headaches as well as migraines.
-For best results, drink whatever tea you choose as soon as you feel a headache coming on.
+For best results, drink whatever tea you choose as soon as you feel a headache coming on

-8. Allergies — Peppermint, Green, Nettle
+8. Tea for Allergies — Peppermint, Green, Nettle

 Itchy eyes, sneezing and congestion can all be symptoms of seasonal allergies.
 While some allergies are so severe they require attention from a doctor, milder cases can often be helped with at-home remedies.
 Peppermint tea, green tea and nettle tea may all help reduce allergic reactions.